WCMT4IC now supports migrating to IBM Cloud Private!

 Migrating your traditional WebSphere environment can require extensive planning and coordination.
 Among the things to consider are your hardware and software needs, not only for your production environment, but also for your development, testing, and pre-production environments.
-And scheduling time to migrate each of these environment is not always easy.
-Now there is a tool to help get you started earlier as you plan your move to WebSphere V9.0.
-The WebSphere Configuration Migration Tool for IBM Cloud provides an easy to use wizard for cloning your WebSphere V7, V8 or V855 environment to the IBM Cloud or to your IBM Cloud Private installation.
+And scheduling time to migrate each of these environments is not always easy.
+Now, there is a tool to help get you started earlier as you plan your move to WebSphere V9.0.
+The WebSphere Configuration Migration Tool for IBM Cloud (WCMT4IC) provides an easy to use wizard for cloning your WebSphere V7, V8, V855 or V9 environment to the IBM Cloud or to your IBM Cloud Private installation.

-- Practice and throw away: use `clone` to iterate through and work out migration issues.
+cloneto iterate through and work out your migration issues.

 - Clone the same cell multiple times for use by different teams.

-- No downtime.
+- Minimal or no downtime.

 Going to the Cloud?